-In line with the 2013 Internal Audit Plan, the Department issued and submitted a total of 30 Internal Audit Reports and Investigation Reports to the Board Audit and Compliance Committee.
-These reports in total covered 126 units within the Bank's inventory of "auditable units", with certain units, particularly branches, being covered in more than one audit assignment.
-All key recommendations with respect to these reports are presented and discussed during the Board Audit and Compliance Committee meetings, with 5 meetings of this committee being held during 2013.
-The Bank's management proactively and timely responds to all recommendations made within Internal Audit reports, such that there was no requirement for the Bank's Board Audit and Compliance Committee to become involved in ensuring the resolution of any such matters.
+In line with the 2014 Internal Audit Plan, the Department 2.11 Disclosure Requirements issued and submitted a total of 30 Internal Audit Reports and Investigation Reports to the Board Audit and Compliance Committee.
+These reports in total covered 108 units within the Bank's inventory of "auditable units", with certain units being covered in more than one audit assignment.
+All key recommendations with respect to these reports are presented and discussed during the Board Audit and Compliance Committee meetings, with 5 meetings of this committee being held during 2014.
+The Bank's management proactively and timely responds to all recommendations made within Internal Audit reports, such that there was no requirement for the Bank's Board Audit and Compliance Committee to become involved in 2.12 Conflict of Interest and Insider Trading ensuring the resolution of any such matters.
 However, there is a Governance framework in place to enable the escalation of issues to the Board Audit and Compliance Committee in need.

-Additionally, the Internal Audit function undertook seven (7) ad hoc assignments which, in certain instances, did not result in a formal report being issued to the Board Audit and Compliance Committee.
-Furthermore, during the year, the function also reviewed and provided recommendations on each and every procedural document across the Bank's entire operations, as part of a formal project to enhance the Bank's policies and procedures.
+Additionally, the Internal Audit function undertook 4 ad hoc assignments which, in certain instances, did not result in a formal report being issued to the Board Audit and Compliance

-As of the end of December 2013, the Department is composed of 12 auditors.
+As of the end of December 2014, the Department is composed of 14 auditors.

-10. External Audit
+2.10 External Audit

-According to QCCL and the relevant regulatory requirements, the General Assembly shall appoint on a yearly basis, based on the proposal of the Board, the Bank's external auditor and approve the fees.
+According to CCL and the relevant regulatory requirements, the General Assembly shall appoint annually, based on the proposal of the Board, the Bank's external auditor and approve the fees.
 The appointment should be made in consultation with QCB.

-KPMG (Qatar Auditors' Registry No. 3) was assigned as the Bank's external auditor until 31 December 2013.
+KPMG (Qatar Auditors' Registry No. 3) was assigned as the Bank's external auditor until 31 December 2014.

 The External Auditor performs the audit of the Bank's financial statements quarterly and annually, in accordance with the relevant International Standards on Auditing.
-Such standards require the External Auditor to comply with ethical requirements and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+Such standards require the External Auditor to comply with ethical requirements and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement

-2013 Independent Auditor's Report to Shareholders of Commercial Bank will be published in the Bank's Annual Report after the Annual General Assembly.
+2014 Independent Auditor's Report to Shareholders of Commercial Bank will be published in the Bank's Annual Report after the Annual General Assembly.